darksender/dark-sender/README.md

 - Support for multiple email sending (adding a comma "," after each contact for example: email@domain.com, email2@domain2.com).
 - Support plain, HTML and Rich text.
 - Support for attach multiple files in any format and size.
+- Quick and registration-free access using the web application.
+Support for all devices and operating systems (Windows, Linux, Mac, iPhone, Android, Raspberry...).

 ## SMS spoofer features 💬